Skip to content

 }

 The entity_date will be as specified in the webhook payload.
 Synqly does not modify the timestamp received from the provider.
 Fields that fit the Synqly common model are transformed; however, some fields do not fit our the common model depending on the provider.
-Such fields can be found in the raw_payload, which is always returned, unchanged.
+Such fields can be found in the raw_payload, which is always returned unchanged.

 Webhook Security